JohnnyFee/johnnyfee.github.io/source/_posts/2013-07-20-extjs-class-system.md

 In future releases, the compiler will use this semantic difference to perform dead-code elimination of overridden methods.

-####Override有以下应用场景
+#### Override有以下应用场景

-#####打补丁
+- 打补丁

 	作为补丁时，命名规则如`(Ext -> MyApp.patches).grid.Panel`，表示重写`Ext.grid.Panel`，框架升级时，需要注意是否可以去除这些override。

-#####作为局部类
+- 作为局部类

 	When dealing with code generation (as in Sencha Architect), it is common for a class to consist of two parts: one machine generated and one human edited.
 In some languages, there is formal support for the notion of a "partial class" or a class-in-two-parts.

 	Using an override, you can manage this cleanly:

-In ./foo/bar/Thing.js:
+	In `./foo/bar/Thing.js`:

 		Ext.define('Foo.bar.Thing', {
 		    // NOTE: This class is generated - DO NOT EDIT...

 		    requires: [
 		        'Foo.bar.custom.Thing'
 		    ],

 		    method: function () {
 		        // some generated method
 		    },

 		    ...
 		});

-In ./foo/bar/custom/Thing.js:
+	In `./foo/bar/custom/Thing.js`:

 		Ext.define('Foo.bar.custom.Thing', {
 		    override: 'Foo.bar.Thing',

 		    method: function () {
 		        this.callParent(); // calls generated method
 		        ...
 		    },

 		    ...
 		});

 	Naming Recommendations:

 	- Organize generated vs. hand-edited code by namespace.
 	- If not by namespace, consider a common base name with a suffix on one or the other (e.g., "Foo.bar.ThingOverride" or "Foo.bar.ThingGenerated") so that the parts of a class collate together in listings.

-#####Overrides as Aspects
+	- Overrides as Aspects

 		A common problem for base classes in object-oriented designs is the "fat base class".
 This happens because some behaviors apply across all classes.
 When these behaviors (or features) are not needed, however, they cannot be readily removed if they are implemented as part of some large base class.

 	Using overrides, these features can be collected in their own hierarchy and then requires can be used to select these features when needed.

 	In ./foo/feature/Component.js:

 		Ext.define('Foo.feature.Component', {
 		    override: 'Ext.Component',

 		    ...
 		});

 	In ./foo/feature/grid/Panel.js:

 		Ext.define('Foo.feature.grid.Panel', {
 		    override: 'Ext.grid.Panel',

 		    requires: [
 		        'Foo.feature.Component' // since overrides do not "extend" each other ],

 		    ...
 		});

 	This feature can be used now by requiring it:

 		...
 		requires: [
 		    'Foo.feature.grid.Panel'
 		]

 	Or with a proper "bootstrap" file (see [Workspaces in Sencha Cmd](http://docs.sencha.com/extjs/4.2.1/#!/guide/command_workspace) or [Single-Page Ext JS Apps](http://docs.sencha.com/extjs/4.2.1/#!/guide/command_app_single))

 		...
 		requires: [
 		    'Foo.feature.*'
 		]

 	Naming Recommendation:

 	- Organize generated vs. hand-edited code by namespace.
 This enables use of wildcards to bring in all aspects of the feature.